-1. Lottery Process
+1. Lottery Process.

 All qualified applications will be awarded based on a lottery.
-There will be four lottery levels, but within each lottery level, those applicants with policy priority status will receive first consideration.
+There will be three lottery levels, but within each lottery level, those applicants with policy priority status will receive first consideration.

 - a.
-Level 1: HUD will fund Service Coordinator in Multifamily Housing applications submitted by FY2010 ALCP applicants, whose ALCP applications are selected for funding under that program's NOFA.
-HUD estimates that approximately \$500,000 will be used to fund ALCP Service Coordinator applications. - b.
-Level 2: After setting aside funds for ALCP applicants, HUD will next fund all applications submitted by owners who are applying for grant funds to continue a currently operating program previously funded through project funds and other resources.
+Level 1: HUD will fund Service Coordinator in Multifamily Housing applications submitted by FY2012 ALCP applicants, including SEH applicants, whose applications are selected for funding under that program's NOFA.
+HUD estimates that approximately \$500,000 will be used to fund ALCP and SEH Service Coordinator applications. - b.
+Level 2: After setting aside funds for ALCP and SEH applicants, HUD will next fund all applications submitted by owners who are applying for grant funds to continue a currently operating program previously funded with project funds.
 As stated in paragraph III.A.2.g of this NOFA, such applications are eligible only if project funds are no longer available to continue the program. - c.
 Level 3: The Department will next fund all applications that will serve properties that currently do not have a Service Coordinator.
-If there are insufficient funds to fund all these applications, selections will be made by lottery. - d.
-Level 4: Once all applications for properties without Service Coordinators have been selected, HUD will fund those applications requesting augmentation of an existing program.
 If there are insufficient funds to fund all these applications, selections will be made by lottery.